lmapii/practical-zephyr/02_devicetree/readme.md

 - A `boolean` property is `true` if the property exists, otherwise `false`.
 - `arrays` could contain elements of any supported type.
 In practice and in Zephyr, however, an `array` is essentially always a list of 32-bit integers: Just like in `C/C++`, the prefix `0x` is used for hexadecimals, and numbers _without_ a prefix are decimals.
 The `&gpio` in the example is a _reference_. _References_ are replaced by the referenced node's `phandle` - a fancy word for a 32-bit unique number - and thus still count as integer.
 We'll see the details a bit later.

+TODO: an array can also be specified using `<>,<>,<>` and that is actually used for phandle arrays.
+It simply allows to group values, but has no effect.

 - An `int`eger is represented as an `array` containing a single 32-bit value ("cell").
 - Just like specified for the type `<u64>` in the [DTSpec][devicetree-spec], 64-bit integers do not have their own type, but are instead represented by an array of two `int`egers.
 - In contrast to an `array`, a `uint8-array` _always_ uses **hexadecimal** literals _without_ the prefix `0x` - which can be confusing at first.
 E.g., `<11 12>` represents the two _32-bit_ integers with the decimal values `11` and `12`, whereas `[11, 12]` represents the two _8-bit_ integers with the decimal values `17` and `18`.
 - The spaces between each byte in a `uint8-array` are optional.
 E.g., `mac-address = [ DEADBEEF1234 ];` is equivalent to `mac-address = [ DE AD BE EF 12 34 ];`.
 It practice, you'll rarely see `uint8-array`s without spaces between each byte.
 - A `string-array` is just a list of strings.
 The only thing worth mentioning is, that the value of a `string-array` property may also be a single `string`.
 E.g., `compatible = "something"` is still a valid value assignment for a `string-array`.

 The `compound` type is essentially a "catch-all" for custom types.
 Zephyr does **not** generate any macros for `compound` properties.
-Also, notice how value definitions are syntactically ambiguous, e.g., for `foo = <1 2>, "three", "four"`: Is `"three", "four"` a single value of type `string-array`, or two separate `string` values?
-Not that it makes much of a difference...
+Also, notice how compound value definitions are syntactically ambiguous, e.g., for `foo = <1 2>, "three", "four"`: Is `"three", "four"` a single value of type `string-array`, or two separate `string` values?

 When reading Zephyr DTS files, keep in mind that [in Zephyr all DTS files are fed into the preprocessor](#devicetree-includes-and-sources-in-zephyr) and therefore Zephyr allows using macros in DTS files.
 E.g., you might encounter properties like `max-frequency = <DT_FREQ_M(8)>;`, which do not match the devicetree syntax at all.
 There, the preprocessor replaces the macro `DT_FREQ_M` with the corresponding literal before the source file is parsed.